 - Therefore UP is a dominant strategy for P1

 P2 will always choose right no matter what P1 does

-The unique equilibrium is (up, right).
-This is despite the fact that (down, left) is pareto superior.
+The unique equilibrium is (up, left).
+This is best for both

 - One player has a dominant strategy